blindrelay/blindrelayclient/README.md

 After a group is created, files can be published to the group.
 Generally, 5 gig and smaller files have been tested, but there isn't any reason much larger files won't work.

 The steps in group file publishing are:
-1. Select one or more files to publish.
+1. In the app, manually select one or more files to publish (or use group watched folders to automatically publish)
 2. File gets AES 256 encrypted and HMACSHA256 signed (on publisher's device) with the group AES key in the CryptoBuffer format (see below).
 3. Encrypted file payload gets placed in an Azure blob and group subscriber records are recorded in Cosmos DB.
 4. Group subscribers are notified via SignalR that there are files to download.